Helen S and Dan

 How to do it

 The vast majority of loans available are designed with structured repayments over a fixed period.
-Pay them off early and you will be charged a penalty of up to two months interest.
-Yet a few firms offer more flexible loans, which you can repay in full whenever you like, without facing any punitive fees (see Cheapest Personal Loan article for more info).
+Pay them off early and you could be charged a penalty of up to two months interest.
+Yet a few firms offer more flexible loans, which you can repay in full whenever you like, without facing any fees (see Cheapest Personal Loan article for more info).

-When you want to pay back, simply contact the lender, and ask to repay the loan, in full with funds from your current account.
+When you want to pay back, simply contact the lender, and ask to repay the loan, in full, with funds from your current account.
 The advantage of these loans is that there's no early repayment penalties levied (many bank loans could charge you a month or two's interest to repay early).

 An alternative to the above is to consider joining a credit union where short term loans are usually available.
 Read my full Credit Unions guide for full details.

 Credit Card 0%: Card Trick

 Use a special credit card which allows you to move money into a bank as a 'mule' card.
 Move 0% debt from other cards to it, then put it into your bank account and use it as cash:

 - Who's it for?
 Those who want a loan in cash form, and are able to play with credit card techniques

 - How much can you borrow?
 Up to £5,000 depending on credit history

 How to do it

 This needs to be done carefully.
 It's a powerful technique, but is easy to mess up.
 You first need to understand how money transfers work.
 If you don't, please read Money Transfers first.
 Don't simply try to withdraw cash from your credit card; you'd incur fees and massive interest charges.